Last Updated: December 15, 2024

 After reviewing these MS Project definitions, you will:

-Enter your primary constraints for your project in the baseline fields of your Master Project.
+• Enter the primary constraints for your project in the baseline fields of your Master Project.

 Definitions